-You can find a wide assortment of food storage containers at most big box stores or get the 9 cup rubbermaid option we use here:
+You can find a wide assortment of food storage containers at most big box stores or look for large food container hatchery options here:

 After the baby monarch caterpillars emerge, I place the a small caterpillar-occupied leaf piece on a fresh large milkweed leaf or cutting, and place it inside one of the next cages, where there is better air flow…

 If you are able to bring in monarch eggs on stem cuttings, you can forgo the food containers and place the cuttings in a larger mesh cage:

 The following are our preferred raising cages for a few reasons…